-Mr Chen was appointed to the Board on 19 July 2016 as a Non-Executive Director.
+Mr Chen was appointed to the Board on 19 July 2016 as a Non-Executive Director and resigned on 8 November 2021.

-Experience and expertise Mr Chen holds a Masters of Microelectronics degree from Griffith University, and is a member of the Institution of Engineers Australia.
-Mr Chen has a strong background in and deep understanding of electrical and IT products, with years of extensive experience in global product sourcing, development, brand marketing and sales.
-Prior to the completion of his Master's degree, he worked as the system design engineer in Quanta Computer (Shanghai), the global number one in laptop and hardware manufacturing.
-Mr Chen is also a graduate of Jiliang University.
-Mr. Chen is currently the managing director of Ultra Imagination Technology Pty Ltd. The company owns mbeat, one of the most dynamic and fast-growing lifestyle tech brands in Australia. mbeat holds a heavyweight presence in the Australian and New Zealand national retailer and online sectors, being retailed through the likes of Harvey Norman, Officeworks, The Warehouse Group, Catchoftheday and Kogan, and is currently breaking into the US market.
+Experience and expertise Mr. Chen is currently the managing director of Ultra Imagination Technology Pty Ltd. The company owns mbeat, one of the most dynamic and fast-growing lifestyle tech brands in Australia. mbeat holds a heavyweight presence in the Australian and New Zealand national retailer and online sectors, being retailed through the likes of Harvey Norman, Officeworks, The Warehouse Group, Catchoftheday and Kogan, and is currently breaking into the US market.
 Other directorships held by Director in the last 3 years During the last three years, Mr Chen has not served as a director of any other listed companies.
 Special responsibilities None.
-Relevant interest in Harris Technology Group securities as at the date of this report Mr Chen has a relevant interest in 4,543,968 fully paid ordinary shares in Harris Technology Group Ltd which are held by an entity Mr Chen controls and by Mr Chen personally.
+Relevant interest in Harris Technology Group securities as at the date of this report Mr Chen has a relevant interest in 2,485,444 fully paid ordinal shares in Harris Technology Group Ltd which are held by an entitle Mr Chen controls and by Mr Chen personally.